GSA/digitalgov.gov/content/posts/2015-12-28-ocsits-2015-customer-survey-what-we-learned.md

 ---
+url: /2015/12/28/ocsits-2015-customer-survey-what-we-learned/
 date: 2015-12-28 10:00:13 -0400
-title: 'OCSIT’s 2015 Customer Survey&mdash;What We Learned'
+title: OCSIT’s 2015 Customer Survey—What We Learned
-summary: 'Three years ago, GSA’s Office of Citizen Services and Innovative Technologies (OCSIT) set out to design a system to consistently measure customer satisfaction across our office.
-We were inspired by the Digital Government Strategy, which tasks agencies to adopt a customer-centric approach to service delivery.'
+summary: 'Three years ago, GSA&rsquo;s Office of Citizen Services and Innovative Technologies (OCSIT) set out to design a system to consistently measure customer satisfaction across our office.
+We were inspired by the Digital Government Strategy, which tasks agencies to adopt a customer-centric approach to service delivery. {% img=&quot;https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/12/600-x-345-word-cloud-of-GCXi-survey-responses.jpg&quot; alt=&quot;A word cloud of Government Customer Experience Index'
-authors: [rflagg]
+authors:
+  - rflagg
 categories:
   - Our Work
 tag: